slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'You'll never be as young as you are today.'*

 <!--
+ Fear-Setting
+“Whenever I feel anxious in general or about something specific, I take a piece of paper and lay it out in landscape and create three columns.
+In the first column on the far left, I write at the top, “What are all the worst things that could happen, however absurd?”
+In the middle column I write, “What could I do to mitigate the horrible things from happening?” and in the far right column I write, “What could I do to get back to where I am now, if these things happen?”
+Tim calls this exercise “Fear-Setting” and he uses it frequently.

 “Fear is the mind eater”

 Reframe Fears as Fiction